General Comments |

 Additionally, if you pay your own way, there might come a tendency to view the opportunity as "my trip" and I can do my on thing.
 When you are very aware that others have given, and even sacrificed to help you go, you are much more aware that your trip represents the investment of others and should be spent wisely and covered with prayer.

 I would also recommend giving some serious thought about how you will handle benevolent ministry while in Uganda.
 The needs are very real and very great.
 You cannot help every single person you see, no matter how much your heart wants to.
 Therefore, you must distinguish between truly helping someone and just handing out money (or other help) which in fact does not really permanently change anything but creates a cycle of dependency where people are taught to beg help from every foreigner they see.
 Please see the sections that deal with this under Ministry Issues.

-I recommend taking nothing smaller than US $20.00 bills but $100s and $50s are best.
-Exchange services just give a lower rate for smaller bills.
-This is true of travelers checks as well.
+I recommend taking nothing smaller than US $20.00 bills, $100s and $50s are best.
+Exchange services just give a lower rate for smaller bills. (see example chart below) This is true of travelers checks as well.
 Make sure your US $20s, $50s, and $100s are of the newest series and in crisp new condition.
 See U.S. currency exchange under the Critical Updates Section.